Vanilla Crescent Cookies (Vanillekipferl)

 Cut the dough into roughly 3-inch long pieces.

-raw crescent cookies in a row on white counter top
+raw crescent cookies in a row on white counter top.

 Shape the dough into crescents.

 Now shape the pieces of dough so they look like crescents.
 Make sure to slightly pinch the ends for a nicer look.
-This can take a little bit of practice but you’ll get there!

-raw crescent cookies on parchment paper on cookie sheet
+raw crescent cookies on parchment paper on cookie sheet.

 Place the cookies onto a baking sheet lined with parchment paper.

-Place the cookies on a baking sheet.
+Place the half-moon cookies on a baking sheet.

 Now take the second piece of dough out of the fridge, briefly knead it, then roll it out, cut it, and shape the crescent cookies.